clinicedc/.github/profile/README.md

-__clinicedc - A clinical trials data management framework__

-A data management framework for multisite randomized longitudinal clinical trials.
+__clinicedc - A framework for multisite longitudinal clinical trials built on Django__

 Here are a suite of python modules that extend Django to empower you to build an EDC / eSource system for multi-site (randomized) longitudinal clinical trials to handle informed consent, scheduled data collection, quality assurance, trial monitoring, reporting, adverse events, grading of clinical events, data export, auditing and more.